Explaining TL-15 and TL-30 Safes Rating: Full Guide

 Performance Testing for TL-15

-The TL-15 rating is awarded only after the safe has passed a series of rigorous performance tests conducted by Underwriter’s Laboratory (UL).
+The TL-15 rating is awarded only after the safe has passed a series of performance tests conducted by Underwriter’s Laboratory (UL).
 During these tests, a team of experts uses a variety of hand tools, including hammers, chisels, and drills, to attempt to breach the safe.
 If the model stays intact for at least 15 minutes of such concentrated attack it earns its TL-15 rating.
-These tests are designed to simulate real-world scenarios, ensuring the reliable protection for future owners.
+These tests are designed to simulate real-world scenarios.

 Weight and Dimensions of TL-15 Safes